• Skip to primary navigation

 Grilled Beer Can Chicken Collage.
 Top image of beer can chicken on grill, bottom image of grilled chicken on sheet pan.

 This delicious, juicy Beer Can Chicken on your grill is so easy!
-Plus, it’s great to make on the weekend and use it for meal prep too.
+Plus, it’s great to make on the weekend and use it for meal prep, too.
 The chicken is seasoned with a homemade rub then grilled on top of a beer can.
 The chicken has a crispy, seasoned skin and is tender and delicious.

 PIN IT FOR LATER!

-Grilled Beer Can ChickenNow does this look tasty or what?
+Now does this look tasty or what?
 Let me tell you we LOVE Beer Can Chicken on the grill!
 It was all we could do not pull that crispy skin right off the chicken.
-IT starts with a delicious Chicken Rub and then it is grilled until perfectly crispy on the outside and juicy on the inside!
+It starts with a delicious homemade Chicken Rub and then it is grilled until perfectly crispy on the outside and juicy on the inside!

-3. Rinse chicken under cold running water, drain and pat dry.
-Fit whole chicken over the opened can of beer with the legs on the bottom; keeping upright, just like as pictured.
-I recommend using this chicken rack also!
+3. Fit whole chicken over the open can of beer with the legs on the bottom; keeping upright, as pictured.

-6. Place the chicken, standing on the can, directly on the preheated grill using indirect heat.
+7. Place the chicken, standing on the can, directly on the preheated grill using indirect heat.

-8. Remove the chicken from the grill and discard the beer can.
+9. Remove the chicken from the grill and discard the beer can.
 Cover the chicken with a doubled sheet of aluminum foil, and allow to rest before slicing.

 Collage of four images showing how to prep chicken for grilling on beer can